ovh/docs/pages/public_cloud/ai_machine_learning/training_tuto_09_train_model_export_onnx/guide.en-gb.md

 	<shared-registry-address>/train-cnn-model-export-onnx:latest
 ```

-Then you can check the training evolution through the job logs.
+Then you can check the training evolution through the job logs:

 ```bash
 ovhai job logs <job_id>